John-R-Wallace-NOAA/adcomp/README.md

         Makeconf_args_no_Wall <- character(0)

 Note that in my experience, the '-Wall' argument doesn't always produce excess warnings, however removing the '-Wall' argument never shows the excess warnings.

+Now the compile()'s argumnet 'flags' overrides only the Makeconf cxxflags that are the same.
+It does this by being more to the right than the Markeconf flags.

 Please test this fork and report any issues, thanks.